 Cassava suman is a Filipino delicacy made with grated cassava (kamoteng kahoy ), coconut cream or grated coconut and sugar.
 My aunt’s cassava suman recipe with latik and shredded young coconut meat is the best.
-All the ingredients I used to make the cassava suman were all pre-made except for the latik (coconut granules).
+All the ingredients I used to make this dessert were all pre-made except for latik (coconut granules).
 You can get frozen grated cassava, frozen shredded young coconut meat, banana leaves and canned coconut milk in Asian stores.
-I’m not aware if they have pre-made frozen latik too.
+I’m not aware if they carry pre-made frozen latik too.

-It is optional to add the young coconut meat and latik but I never omit these two ingredients when making cassava suman.
-They add flavor and texture.
+It is optional to add young coconut meat and latik, but I never omit these two ingredients when making cassava suman.
+They add flavor and texture to this dessert.

-When we were growing up we visited my Mom’s home town of Nueva Ecija once or twice a year.
+When we were growing up, we visited my Mom’s home town of Nueva Ecija once or twice a year.
 Cassava suman is one of my aunt’s specialty.
-Me and my brother devoured the suman like we’ve never had it before.
+My brother and myself devoured the suman like we’ve never had it before.
 For some reason, my mom never made this.
-On our trip home my aunt would always hand us a big bag full of cassava suman.
+On our trip home, my aunt always handed us a big bag full of cassava suman.
+Yeah!

 What does the term “Suman” mean?

-Suman usually refers to Filipino rice cake made of plain or glutinous rice flour.
-In this case, the recipe for cassava suman is made of cassava.
+Suman refers to Filipino rice cake made of plain or glutinous rice flour.
+In this case, the recipe is made of cassava.

-When I moved to the States this is one kakanin that I miss a lot.
-Relatives usually brought back cassava suman when visiting the Philippines but it was not as good since it was frozen and not fresh anymore.
+This is one of the kakanin I miss a lot after moving to the States.
+Relatives brought back cassava suman when visiting the Philippines but it was not as good.
+It was frozen and not as fresh anymore.

-For years me and my cousin tried making it but it was not the same.
-We made it with grated coconut or coconut cream but the texture was not close to my Aunt’s suman.
+For years, my cousin and myself tried making it, but it was not the same.
+We experimented using grated coconut, placing cassava in the blender but the texture was not close to my Aunt’s suman.
 It tasted fine but the consistency was not the same.
 Something was off.
 After many tries, baffled and frustrated, we gave up.

 A few years passed and I am once again intrigued in making it.
 Called my Aunt and compared my recipe with hers.
-My recipe was right.
-The only thing different was I steamed mine while she boiled hers.
+My recipe was indeed right.
+The only thing different, I steamed mine while she boiled hers.
 I was so excited like a young kid.
 This time, fingers crossed, I boiled it in water.
-Yes, that was the trick.
+Like magic, that was the trick.
 Finally, I got the texture I was looking for.
-I can’t believe for years we did not figure that one out.
+I can’t believe, this simple recipe eluded me for years.

 What does “Kakanin” mean?